Functionally graded graphene transient electronics

 Applications

-• Transient or compostable electronics
+• Transient & compostable electronics

-• Soft muscle actuators, soft robotics
+• Soft robotics and artificial muscles

 Advantages

-• Fast, one-step process
+• Ultra-fast, one-step fabrication

-IP Status: US 2019/0233292 A1
+IP Status: US Patent 11,661,346 B2

 Publication: Facile fabrication of functionally graded all graphene based free standing films with tunable compositions and their applications.
 R. Sheikh, O. Bhatkar, D. Smith, R. Rizvi.